cbaziotis/ekphrasis/README.md

 Besides the provided statistics, you can use your own.

 **Example:**

-In a similar fashion you can perform the spell correction.
+You can perform the spell correction, just like the word segmentation.
-First you have to instantiate a `SpellCorrector` object, that uses the statistics from the corpus of your choice and use on of the available methods.
+First you have to instantiate a `SpellCorrector` object, that uses the statistics from the corpus of your choice and then use on of the available methods.
 ```python
 from ekphrasis.classes.spellcorrect import SpellCorrector
 sp = SpellCorrector(corpus="english")